JuliaGraphics/Luxor.jl/docs/src/simplegraphics.md

 pie
 ```

 To construct spirals, use the `spiral()` function.
 These can be drawn directly, or used as polygons.
-The default is to draw Archimedes (non-logarithmic) spirals.
+The default is to draw Archimedean (non-logarithmic) spirals.

 ```@example
 using Luxor # hide